siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 212 Weak-Field Gravity from Symmetric Constitutive Closure.md

 the benchmark observables treated here are measured in that regime.

 The point is not to assume spacetime curvature first and then reinterpret it.
-The point is to begin from the constitutive closure adopted in chapter 13, derive the corresponding weak-field transport geometry, and then recover from that one geometry the standard leading weak-field observables:
+The point is to begin from the exterior mass-potential of a bounded trapped closure, write its weak-field transport summary, derive the corresponding transport geometry, and then recover from that one geometry the standard leading weak-field observables:

 - gravitational redshift,
 - light bending,